daylinmorgan/clonmapper/docs/docs/protocol.md

    and store in a 50 mL conical tube at 4 °C.[^22]^,^[^23]^,^[^24]
 1. Spin down collected viral containing supernatant at 500 x g for 10 min at 4 °C to remove residual HEK-293T cells.
-1. Remove plunger from 20 mL syringe and attach to a 0.45 $\mu$m PES syringe filter.
+1. Remove plunger from 20 mL syringe and attach to a 0.45 µm PES syringe filter.
 1. Transfer viral supernatant to the 20 mL syringe.
-1. Filter viral supernatant through 0.45 $\mu$m PES syringe filter into a fresh 50 mL conical tube to remove any remaining cell debris.
+1. Filter viral supernatant through 0.45 µm PES syringe filter into a fresh 50 mL conical tube to remove any remaining cell debris.
 1. Concentrate virus ~20X in 30,000 MWCO PES ultrafiltration centrifugal concentrator by loading 20 mL of filtered viral supernatant into concentrator chamber and spinning at 4000 x g for 60-75 minutes at 4 °C until ~1 mL of media remains in filter.[^25]
-1. Aliquot 25-50 $\mu$L of concentrated virus in
-   threaded cryovials and store at -80 °C.[^26]^,^[^27]
+1. Aliquot 25-50 µL of concentrated virus in threaded cryovials and store at -80 °C.[^26]^,^[^27]

 [^17]: Lentivirus can promiscuously infect cells, including your skin!